Top stablecoin issuer Tether (USDT) is completing its goal of eliminating commercial paper holdings from its reserves before the end of 2022.

 “Reducing commercial papers to zero demonstrates Tether’s commitment to backing its tokens with the most secure reserves in the market.
 This is a step towards even greater transparency and trust, not only for Tether but for the entire stablecoin industry.”

 Tether is replacing its commercial paper holdings with other assets.
 The stablecoin issuer says that in the last quarter alone, its exposure to U.S Treasury Bills has increased by over $10 billion.

 “This announcement further ensures that Tether has a diversified portfolio with limits to exposure to higher-risk assets.
-It demonstrates Tether’s commitment to lead by example, as part of our ongoing push toward increased transparency for the stablecoin industry.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+It demonstrates Tether’s commitment to lead by example, as part of our ongoing push toward increased transparency for the stablecoin industry.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action